 Satisfy the eligibility requirements for a Millennium Scholarship set forth in NRS 396.930

 Be in or entering his/her senior year at an eligible institution*

-* Eligible institutions are the University of Nevada, Reno; University of Nevada Las Vegas; Great Basin College; Nevada State College; a non-profit university that awards a bachelor’s degree to Nevada residents (i.e. Western Governor University, etc.); any other college or university which awards a bachelor’s degree in education and which is designated by the Board as an institution representative of northern or southern Nevada.
+* Eligible institutions are the University of Nevada, Reno; University of Nevada Las Vegas; Great Basin College; Nevada State University; a non-profit university that awards a bachelor’s degree to Nevada residents (i.e. Western Governor University, Touro University Nevada, etc.); any other college or university which awards a bachelor’s degree in education and which is designated by the Board as an institution representative of northern or southern Nevada.